upamapsb/Upama/public/data/excess_mortality/README.md

 See here for a [full list of source information (i.e., HMD or WMD) country by country](https://ourworldindata.org/excess-mortality-covid#source-information-country-by-country).

-We source our baseline of projected deaths in 2020 from WMD.
+We source our baseline of projected deaths for 2020–2022 from WMD.

 We calculate the number of weekly deaths for the United Kingdom by summing the weekly deaths from England & Wales, Scotland, and Northern Ireland.